Strategic Wisdom Is Knowing How To Work Alongside Competitors Instead Of Against

 This is probably more detail than I need to go into in order to make my point, but I think it’s wonderful so I bunged it in here anyway!

-Now the purpose of yin yang, or “holonic” thinking is this: it enables you to contextualise your actions within the larger whole you are serving, and thus encourages good decision making.
+Now the purpose of yin yang or “holonic” thinking is this: it enables you to contextualise your actions within the larger whole you are serving, and thus encourages good decision making and strategic wisdom.
 What is good for the whole is good for the part, and therefore when the part starts thinking in terms of the health of the whole above it, it gets smart.

 I came across a case study the other day that exemplifies this perfectly.

 The result was that Magners and Strongbow grew simultaneously.
-The worked together for the benefit of the larger whole, and both profited.
+They worked together for the benefit of the larger whole, and both profited.

 Strategic thinking is very much the same as systemic thinking; it is thinking that is aware of the wider system in which you participate.
 Thinking in terms of yin yang balance, or at a more sophisticated level of holons, is a way you can do this.
 It enables you to suddenly zoom out, and quite literally see the wood (whole!) for the trees (parts!).